 2. Cats spend 70% of their lives sleeping

-3. A cat was the Mayor of an Alaskan town for 20 years An orange tabby cat called Stubbs was the mayor of Talkeetna, a small town in Alaska for 20 years!
+An orange tabby cat called Stubbs was the mayor of Talkeetna, a small town in Alaska for 20 years!
 He had several uncontested elections and although he didn’t hold any legislative power, he was loved by locals and tourists alike.

-4. Isaac Newton invented the cat door The scientist is most famous for calculated gravity, but it’s also believed that Isaac Newton invented the cat door.
+The scientist is most famous for calculated gravity, but it’s also believed that Isaac Newton invented the cat door.
 How Stuff Works writes that when Newton was working on his experiments at the University of Cambridge he was constantly interrupted by his cats scratching at the door.
 So he called the Cambridge carpenter to saw two holes in the door, one for the mother cat and one for her kittens!
 Apparently these holes can still be seen at the university today.